 - a Certificate Order Form to order your copy of the Certificate of Clinical Competence

 When will I receive the actual Certificate of Clinical Competence?

 If you wish to receive a printed Certificate of Clinical Competence (CCC), you will need to complete the Certificate Order Form included in the packet of information mailed to you after you are awarded certification (see above question).
 The order form must be returned to the National Office within 1 year of the date you were awarded certification in order to receive your certificate at no charge; additional certificates are available for a fee.
 Please allow 3 weeks after submission of your order form to receive the certificate.

 Will ASHA notify my state licensure board/regulatory agency once I am certified?

-ASHA does not automatically send verification of certification to other entities.
-If you need a verification letter once you have been awarded certification, use the online Certification Verification system to download and print an official ASHA verification letter.
-You may also contact the ASHA Action Center at 800-498-2071 to have a letter prepared and sent to the entity you designate.
+online Certification Verification system to download and print an official ASHA verification letter.
+You may also contact the Action Center at 800-498-2071 to have a letter prepared and sent directly to the professional agency you designate.

 If I have more questions or need help, is there anyone I can talk with?

 Yes, there is assistance available.
 You can contact the Action Center at 800-498-2071 if you have general questions about the certification process.
 For specific information regarding your file, please